sheltzer-lab/CDK11/Intron-Retention/README.txt

-The default output for psi-sigma wil be the folder the code is run from.
+The default output for PSI-Sigma will be the folder the code is executed from.